mdemarne/Obey/README.md

 - Write a transformation rule example that can shown as a demo as well.
 - Run obey on large scale project (w/o XML! and Java weird stuffs).
   - Did not receive anything from https://stackoverflow.com/questions/30025596/stopping-compilation-after-a-compiler-plugin-using-play so far.
-- Having only one key to select rule to run (mix warn/fix - differentiated at runtime).
+- DONE: Having only one key to select rule to run (mix warn/fix - differentiated at runtime).

 - DONE: Update scalameta to be able to add back root comments using source
 - DONE: Cleanup the SBT plugin to avoid having too much redundancy in it.